xiaowen2025/any-voicechat/docs/index.md

 ### 2. Edit Context

 You can customize the interview by editing the context.
-This includes providing your CV, the job description, and the role you are interviewing for.
-Click on the editable sections to modify them.
+This includes providing your CV, the job description, and the interview style.

 ![Edit Context](imgs/2-edit-context.png)

 ### 3. Save API Key

-To use the application, you need to provide a Gemini API key.
-You can save your API key in the settings sidebar.
+To use the application, you need to provide a Gemini API key from [Google AI Studio](https://aistudio.google.com/apikey).
+Free usage is available daily.

 ![Save API Key](imgs/3-save-api-key.png)